A hierarchical loss and its problems when classifying non-hierarchically: Conclusion

 \section{Conclusion}

-In our experiments, optimizing the hierarchical loss (or, rather, the negative of the logarithm of the hierarchical win) using plain stochastic gradient descent with backpropagation could be helpful relative to optimizing the usual cross-entropy loss, but mainly just when there were at most a few training samples per class (in principle, the training set can still be big, if there are many classes\ \dots\,though evaluating the case with many, many classes would require software and algorithmic development well beyond the scope of the present paper).
-In particular, this provides a very limited partial solution to the problem of ``open world'' classification, classification in which the testing set includes samples from classes not represented in the training set.
-This also has direct relevance to the problem of ``personalization,'' which often involves limited data per individual class (even though there may be many, many individuals).
+In our experiments, optimizing the hierarchical loss (or, rather, the negative of the logarithm of the hierarchical win) using plain stochastic gradient descent with backpropagation could be helpful relative to optimizing the usual cross-entropy loss.
+The benefit arose mainly when there were at most a few training samples per class (of course, the training set can still be big, if there are many classes).
+This may help with ``personalization,'' which often involves limited data per individual class (even though there may be many, many individuals).

-The experiments reported above may be summarized as follows: relative to training on the usual cross-entropy loss, training on the negative of the logarithm of the hierarchical win hurt in all respects in Section~\ref{rcv1-v2sec}, helped in all respects in Section~\ref{rcv1ssec}, improved coarse accuracy as much as optimizing directly for coarse classification in Section~\ref{fishsec}, hurt in most respects in Section~\ref{lshtcsec} while improving coarse accuracy nearly as much as optimizing directly for coarse classification, and made essentially no difference in Sections~\ref{yahoosec} and~\ref{dbpediasec}.
-Thus, whether optimizing with a hierarchical loss makes sense depends on the data set and associated hierarchy.
+The experiments reported in Section~\Ref{numex} above may be summarized as follows: relative to training on the usual cross-entropy loss, training on the negative of the logarithm of the hierarchical win hurt in all respects in Table~\ref{rcv1-v2}, helped in all respects in Table~\ref{rcv1s}, improved coarse accuracy as much as optimizing directly for coarse classification in Table~\ref{dbpediafish}, hurt in most respects in Table~\ref{lshtc1} while improving coarse accuracy nearly as much as optimizing directly for coarse classification, and made essentially no difference in Tables~\ref{yahoo} and~\ref{dbpedia}.
+Thus, whether optimizing with a hierarchical loss makes sense depends on the dataset and associated hierarchy; developing precise criteria for when the optimization with the hierarchical loss helps might be interesting.